Welcome to 65 Delhi Street Transitional Housing

-The County is involved with this project as part of our responsibilities to plan and manage housing services which includes the delivery and administration of provincially mandated social and affordable housing programmes, as well as initiatives to prevent and address homelessness.
+Wellington County is the Consolidated Municipal Service System Manager for Wellington County and the City of Guelph responsible for the delivery and administration of provincially mandated social and affordable housing programmes, as well as initiatives to prevent and address homelessness.
+The County owns 65 Delhi Street.

 County of Wellington Housing Services project planning processes